WilliamOutlawMiller/sosModHooks/README.md

 The framework provides a comprehensive overlay interface (toggle with F10) displaying:

-- **Real-time Compatibility Status**: Live conflict counts and status indicators
+- **Real-time Mod Status**: Live detection of loaded mods and their status
-- **System Health Score**: 0-100 score with color-coded status
+- **System Health Score**: 0-100 score with color-coded status indicators
 - **Performance Metrics**: Memory usage, error counts, and system performance
-- **Conflict Details**: Comprehensive information about detected issues
+- **Mod Information**: Details about detected mods and their runtime behavior
-- **Resolution Suggestions**: Actionable advice for fixing conflicts
+- **System Monitoring**: Continuous health and performance tracking

 ### Key Binding Integration